 - Owned asset value.
 Any assets that have been acquired by or guaranteed to the investor in exchange for his capital into the commercial enterprise—real estate, vehicles, account interest, or personal property—will be deducted from the total amount of the investor’s capital contribution to the business.

-At the Law Office of Vaughan de Kirby, a San Francisco EB-5 attorney can help you assess your risk level and ensure that the amount of funds needed for your visa is invested properly.
+At Jatoi & de Kirby, APC, a San Francisco EB-5 attorney can help you assess your risk level and ensure that the amount of funds needed for your visa is invested properly.
 Call us today at (415) 221-2345 to speak with a San Francisco immigration attorney or to order our FREE immigration guide, Investor's Path to a Green Card: How Investing in America Can Put You and Your Family on the Path to Greater Wealth and U.S. Permanent Residency.